-Textbook lists are no longer published in the Faculty handbooks.
+Textbook lists are not published in the faculty handbooks.
 Separate lists are issued early in the year and are available at key points on the campus.

-Students should allow quite a substantial sum for text-books.
+Students should allow quite a substantial sum for textbooks.
 This can vary from \$250 to \$600 per year depending on the course taken.
 These figures are based on the cost of new books.
 The Students' Union operates a secondhand bookshop.
 Information about special equipment costs, accommodation charges and cost of subsistence on excursions, field work, etc, and for hospital residence (medical students) are available from individual schools.